In this post, I would like to share a walkthrough of the Overflow Machine from Hack the Box

-Let’s run padbuster which the tool is used for URL EncyrptedSample Block size
+Let’s run padbuster which tool is used for URL EncyrptedSample Block size

-As shown on the screenshot above, we can summarize that ID 1 returns 200 which it’s a status saying OK.
+As shown in the screenshot above, we can summarize that ID 1 returns 200 which its status saying OK.
 On the other hand, ID 2 returns error status 302 which directed us to ../logout.php?err=1

 As it has been suggested on the error condition which we can see earlier that it’s ID 2.
 Therefore, let’s enter number 2 so that we can proceed with the next step.